 A 'Block' serves as a container for behavioural units that are executed sequentially.
 If a 'Block' has a 'guard', it shall only be executed if that guard evaluates to Boolean 'true'.
 If a 'Block' has no 'guard', it is equivalent to a 'guard' that evaluates to 'true'.

-The occurrence of the <undefined> value within the 'DataUse' specification of the 'guard' causes undefined semantics of the 'Block' behaviour at runtime.

 Generalization

 Element